shuailongli/PyDictionary/README.md

 PyDict> sentence
 ```

-This mode works similarly to the vocabulary mode: use `add` command to add a sentence to notebook, `all` to display, `play` to speak and `remove` to remove the sentence.
+This mode works similarly to the vocabulary mode: use the `add` command to add a sentence to the notebook, `all` to display, `play` to speak and `remove` to remove the sentence.

 <li><h4>listening</h4>